adchella-te/CE-migration-tool/README.md

 9. API support to fetch proxy settings and OAuth details for HTTP server tests not available.
 10. Migration for Custom Headers field pending for HTTP, Page-load and Transaction tests.
 11. API support for device emulation not available.
 12. API support to fetch Server Type and Desired Status Code fields not available.
+API support to push SIP-Proxy configuration unavailable.

 ### TechStack:
-* Python3
+* Python3.8.9
 * ThousandEyes Dev APIv6